All posts

 Best for: Academic and educational use

-GPTZero emerged from Princeton University and has become the go-to tool for educators worldwide.
+GPTZero emerged from a Princeton University senior thesis project and has become the go-to tool for educators worldwide.
 It pioneered the perplexity/burstiness analysis approach that many competitors now use.

 Key features: